-Pal Joey the movie was released 17 years after Pal Joey the Rogers and Hart musical.
-It retained about half of the Broadway show's tunes and added a few other Rogers and Hart creations for good measure.
-The leading man was changed from a dancer (Gene Kelly) to a crooner (naturally, since that's what Frank Sinatra did) and the location was changed from Chicago to San Francisco, deeming it a candidate for this blog.
+Pal Joey the movie, directed by George Sydney, was released 17 years after Pal Joey the musical.
+It retained about half of the Broadway show's Rogers and Hart tunes and added a few more for good measure.
+The leading man was changed from a dancer (Gene Kelly) to a crooner (naturally, since that's what Frank Sinatra did) and the Chicago setting became San Francisco, deeming it a candidate for this blog.
 Hollywood's contribution of luxuriant scenes, costumes and music (arranged by Nelson Riddle) guaranteed the movie a successful reception with critics and at the box office.
 Several Oscar and Golden Globe nominations followed and Sinatra won the Golden Globe for best actor in a comedy or musical.
-The movie was directed by George Sydney.

 Joey Evans (Sinatra) was a wise-cracking semi-likeable crooner who women fawned over even as he treated them as chattel.
-He is thrown out of town by the local police for bedding the mayor's under-age daughter and ends up in San Francisco singing at a club in the International Settlement.
+He is thrown out of town by the local police for bedding the mayor's under-age daughter but lands on his feet singing in San Francisco's red light district.
 He soon meets the older but wealthy Vera Prentice-Simpson (Hayworth, close to 3 years younger than him in real life) and the younger chorus girl Linda English (Novak).
-They both angle for marriage but he resists, until one of them softens his heart.
+They both angle for marriage but he resists until one of them softens his heart.

 - One Way Ticket Spenger's Fish Grotto, 1919 4th Street, Berkeley, California--- Berkeley Train Station, 4th Street at University Avenue, Berkeley, California

 - West Coast Arrival Oakland Pier, 7th Street, Oakland--- Ferry Building, San Francisco